Are you looking for the unexpected?

 Interested in development?

 We offer opportunities to develop in to a specialist role of your interest which in turn benefits the service.
-Examples include ANP, BBV, sexual health, plastering, ILS/ALS (intermediate life support and advanced life support), health promotion, phlebotomy, vaccinations, suturing, wound care, RCGP, and long term condition courses.
+Examples include ANP, BBV, sexual health, plastering, ILS (intermediate life support), health promotion, phlebotomy, vaccinations, suturing, wound care, RCGP, and long term condition courses.
 As as team and manager essentials training.

 What can we offer you?